 NPAC SMS responds to whether M-SET was successful.

 NPAC SMS responds to the M-ACTION.
 If the action failed, an error will be returned and processing will stop on this flow.
+For the XML interface, DISR – DisconnectReply.

 NPAC SMS sends, depending upon the donor service provider’s TN Range Notification Indicator, a subscriptionVersionStatusAttributeValueChange or subscriptionVersionRangeStatusAttributeValueChange notification to the current service provider SOA setting the subscriptionVersionStatus equal to disconnect-pending.
+For the XML interface, VATN – SvAttributeValueChangeNotification.

 The current service provider SOA confirms the M-EVENT-REPORT.
+For the XML interface, NOTR – NotificationReply.

 SubscriptionVersion Immediate Disconnect (continued)

 NPAC SMS sends out an M-DELETE on the subscriptionVersion to all Local SMSs, that are accepting downloads for the NPA-NXX of the subscriptionVersion.
 If the M-DELETE is for multiple subscription versions, a scoped and filtered operation will be sent.
+For the XML interface, SVDD – SvDeleteDownload.

 Each Local SMS responds with a successful M-DELETE reply.
+For the XML interface, DNLR – DownloadReply.

 All Local SMSs respond successfully.

 NPAC SMS issues an M-EVENT-REPORT subscirptionVersionDonorSP-CustomerDisconnectDate to the Donor SOA indicating the TN is being disconnected.
+For the XML interface, VCDN – SvCustomerDisconnectDateNotification.

 Donor SOA issues an M-EVENT-REPORT confirmation to the NPAC SMS.
+For the XML interface, NOTR – NotificationReply.

 NPAC SMS issues M-SET updating the subscriptionVersionStatus to old for subscriptionVersionNPAC objects.
 It also sets the subscriptionModifiedTimeStamp and subscriptionDisconnectCompleteTimeStamp.